How To Finish Your Basement And Why It’s Worth The Investment

-Prepare for it to take about three to four days to get some of the materials mentioned above.
-When you begin shopping for these materials, keep in mind that some supplies can be easily found at a home improvement store, but other materials may need to be ordered or custom made.
-In this case, it might take you longer get what you need, so be sure to do your research and plan accordingly.
+It takes about 3 – 4 days to get some of the materials mentioned above.
+When you begin shopping for these materials, keep in mind that some supplies can be easily found at a home improvement store, but other materials may need to be ordered or custom-made.
+In this case, it might take you longer to get what you need, so be sure to do your research and plan accordingly.

 4. Start Framing Walls And Ceiling

 Once you’ve purchased your materials, you can start framing the walls and ceiling of your basement.
 Before you frame the entire basement, be mindful of your ceiling joists, sump pump and anything else that might stick out or require additional attention.
 Make necessary changes to accommodate these needs.
 Plan to frame your entire basement from the walls to the ceiling in three to five days.

 5. Build In Utilities

 We advise you to hire a professional to add the necessary electrical and plumbing systems into your basement.
 You may also need to install extra ductwork for added ventilation.

 Electrical and plumbing will take around 3 – 5 days to install.
 Leave this to the professionals.
 Be proactive by hiring a contractor, HVAC technician, electrician or plumber to assist with your basement remodel.
 This will save you plenty of time and stress!